adavisfoy/group_2_project/README.md

 ### Machine Learning Model
 Multiple Linear Regression
-   - Find relationships between tornado ef scale ranking to number of injuries, fatalities, loss metrics
+   - Find relationships between tornado EF scale ranking to number of injuries, fatalities, loss metrics
    - Can the model predict the ef scale based on these metrics? or vise versa?

   - Takes in data in from the provisional database